New to Hostels?

 All HI USA hostels can accommodate groups, subject to availability.
 However, we know from experience that each group is unique and therefore a little extra care and attention may be required when it comes to arranging accommodations and itinerary planning.
 Please contact our group sales team directly so we can ensure that we have all your needs covered.

-HI USA has 30 hostels in historic urban buildings, converted mansions, and reinvented lighthouses all across the United States.
+HI USA has dozens of hostels in historic urban buildings, converted mansions, and reinvented lighthouses all across the United States.
 Our hostels are in major cities like New York and Los Angeles, but you will also find hostels in smaller towns, rural areas, and national parks.
 Check out a map and list of our hostels coast to coast.